While working on this love language series I have really come to realize some things.

 Now that Reindeer sits in my room and is a visual reminder of our love for each other.
 The Reindeer is also something I can hold onto when I am missing my Snowman.

-Mailing your partner a letter or a card is also a budget friendly way to show your love for them.
+Mailing your partner a card is also a budget friendly way to show your love for them.
 This is something that can be done on special occasions as well as just because.

 Mail Something Small